wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 that leads to non-serializable global ordering.
 Modern processors, unfortunately, often implement the memory consistency model without store atomicity, or only a weaker version of it, called "write atomicity", which can incur the same problem as non-store atomicity systems.
+The paper, therefore, first identifies the source of non-serializable memory ordering of non-store atomic systems, and then proposes a lightweight mechanism implemented in the load store unit (LSU) to turn a non-store atomic system into one.